 Drink driving solicitors

 If you have been stopped during this strict clampdown, police will issue you with a bail order which instructs you to attend court on a particular date.
-The best thing to do if you find yourself in this position is to contact a solicitor.
+The best thing to do if you find yourself in this position is to contact a lawyer.
 These initial conversations can help receive an informed opinion about your case, and the best steps to take moving forward.
-Drink driving solicitors can help set out a plan about what can be done if the case goes to court.
+Drink driving lawyers can help set out a plan about what can be done if the case goes to court.

 Your case in court

 Your case will rely on the facts of the two Police Officers who arrested you on the roadside.
 The prosecution will look a the results from when you were breathalysed.
 This will inform them how intoxicated you were.
 Additional evidence from a doctor and forensic experts who have examined the blood sample would be used in your case if your blood was taken.

 People accused of drink driving often make many mistakes in that they think a case is over before it has started and so accept a guilty plea.